-Deferred tax is split into a deferred tax asset of NOK 0.8 billion and a deferred tax liability of NOK 3.9 billion under Solvency II in 2018 for the Group.
+Deferred tax is split into a deferred tax asset of NOK 0.5 billion and a deferred tax liability of NOK 1.6 billion under Solvency II in 2019 for the Group.
 The calculations include the transitional scheme for technical provisions.

 This valuation is based on the accounting calculation but also factors in the effect of assets and liabilities with a different valuation than in the accounts.
 These include technical provisions, financial liabilities and interest-bearing portfolios valued at amortised cost in the accounts.
-Technical provisions under Solvency II without temporary deductions are valued higher than the technical provisions in the financial statements.
-However, because of the temporary deduction, only 1/16 of this difference is included in the provisions as they are recorded in the Solvency II balance at year-end 2017, so the contribution to deferred tax assets is also limited.
-Financial liabilities are valued slightly higher in the Solvency II balancesheet, which produces a deferred tax asset.
+Financial liabilities are valued slightly higher in the Solvency II balance-sheet, which produces a deferred tax asset.
 Assets in interest-bearing portfolios valued at amortised cost in the accounts are valued higher in the Solvency II balance-sheet, and so give rise to a deferred tax liability.
 KLP Skadeforsikring AS does not use any temporary deduction in technical provisions.